 Learn about Shutter Speeds

-While you don’t have to worry about shutter speeds when you are using a traditional camcorder, it is something that needs to be considered when shooting with a DSLR.
+While you don’t have to worry about shutter speeds when you are using a traditional camcorder, it is something that needs to be considered when using a DSLR for videos.
 When you are just starting out with a DSLR, it is a good idea to experiment with shutter speeds.
 A good place to start is to use a shutter speed that is about twice the frame rate.
 If you use a slower shutter speed, you will start to experience blurring.

 Learn about Frame Rates